Whither our UK NHS ?

 Demographics: Our indigenous population is also ageing rapidly.
 In this respect, the NHS is a ‘victim of its own success’.
 By keeping elderly patients alive beyond their natural span through medical advances, without, of course, being able to hold back the natural ageing process, we have unwittingly created a demographic 'time bomb' for both pension and healthcare provision.

 Inevitably, the majority of our pensioners in their 80s and 90s, (many of whom would never have survived to such a great age without modern medicine and universal free healthcare) will need medical intervention more frequently than their younger peers.
-Far from seeing them as a burden, we should remember that these people have contributed to our society financially through National Insurance (NI) throughout their working lives, and their combined efforts have supported later generations steadfastly through their development.
-As a society, we owe it to them to provide the respect, care and assistance they have earned from us in their declining years.
+Far from seeing them as a burden, we should remember that these people effectively created and nurtured our society, and have contributed to financially to it through National Insurance (NI) throughout their working lives.
+Their combined efforts have supported later generations steadfastly through their development.
+As a society, we thus owe it to them to provide the respect, care and assistance they have undoubtedly earned from us in their declining years.

 The need for a fully functioning and integrated health service with the capacity to cope with the numbers is now therefore even more urgent than ever if we are to avoid continued suffering and unacceptably large increases in the death rate due to a lack of appropriate care.
 Planning must include a complete rethink on Adult Social Care provision and its integration, the serious shortcomings of which are now actively inhibiting hospital admissions.